joshbgreen/fsd-gitproject/readme.txt

             this will switch you to a different branch git checkout -b <branch name>
-            creates new branch with the name and copys the previous branch you where in
+            creates new branch with the name and copys the previous branch you where in .gitignore - <file name/ folder name>
+            this creates an ignore folder so we can ignore some specific folders/files in the repository

 Git/ github
+    learn what Push/Pull requests are

 HTML
     HTML
     head